EdmondSim1010/nbody-simulator/README.md

 The N-body problem is a classical challenge in physics and computational science: predicting the individual motions of a group of celestial objects that interact gravitationally.
 This simulator provides a framework to solve this problem for any set of initial conditions (masses, positions, velocities).

-The primary goal of this project is to leverage MATLAB's powerful matrix manipulation capabilities to create an efficient, vectorized solution that avoids nested loops—achieving significant performance gains.
+The primary goal of this project is to leverage MATLAB's powerful matrix manipulation capabilities to create an efficient, vectorised solution that avoids nested loops, thus achieving significant performance gains.

 ---